Teaching and Learning

 We have 7 classes, one per year group (which makes things nice and straight-forward!).
 The children start in Reception Class, and move to Year 1, 2, 3, 4, 5 and 6.
 The youngest children are 4 and our oldest Year 6 will be 11.
 Reception Class is also called ‘Early Years’ and ‘Foundation Stage’.
 Years 1 and 2 are Key Stage 1, and classes 3 to 6 together make up Key Stage 2.

 The school day starts at 9.00am when the bell rings.
 In rainy weather the children may come into school from 8.50am.
 Please ensure that children are on time each day to enable a smooth start to the morning.
 Lunch time is 12.00-1.05pm. and school finishes for all classes at 3.15pm.
 The infant classes have a break in the afternoons from 2:15 till 2:30 pm.

 Where do they come from and where do they go?

 Our intake comprises of children from our village, as well as children from nearby villages and the Bath area.
-Many children arrive having attended Pepperpot Nursery (a lovely setting just next to our school), although many children join us who have been at other pre-school settings.
+Many children arrive having attended Pepperpot Pre-School (a lovely setting just next to our school), although many children join us who have been at other pre-school settings.